Mining in Australia: Gold rushes

 In 1851, gold was found near Ophir, New South Wales.
 Weeks later, gold was found in the newly established colony of Victoria.
 Australian gold rushes, in particular the Victorian gold rush, had a major lasting impact on Victoria, and on Australia as a whole.
 The influx of wealth that gold brought soon made Victoria Australia's richest colony by far, and Melbourne the continent's largest city.
 By the middle of the 1850s, 40% of the world's gold was produced in Australia.

 Australia's population changed dramatically as a result of the gold rushes: in 1851 the population was 437,655 and a decade later it was 1,151,957; the rapid growth was predominantly a result of the "new chums" (recent immigrants from the United Kingdom and other colonies of the Empire) who contributed the 'rush'.
 Although most Victorian goldfields were exhausted by the end of the 19th century, and although much of the profit was sent back to the UK, sufficient wealth remained to fund substantial development of industry and infrastructure.

 Location

 Australia has mining activity in all of its states and territories.
 The Minerals Council of Australia estimates that 0.02% of Australia's land surface is directly impacted by mining.

-Particularly significant areas today include the Goldfields, Peel and Pilbara regions of Western Australia, the Hunter Region in New South Wales, the Bowen Basin in Queensland and Latrobe Valley in Victoria and various parts of the outback.
+Particularly significant areas today include the Goldfields, Peel and Pilbara regions of Western Australia, the Hunter Valley in New South Wales, the Bowen Basin in Queensland and Latrobe Valley in Victoria and various parts of the outback.
 Places such as Kalgoorlie, Mount Isa, Mount Morgan, Broken Hill and Coober Pedy are known as mining towns.

 Major active mines in Australia include: